Places > Wrenn Tree Permittee-Responsible Mitigation

 D: 303.653.8428

-After identifying the 501-acre site, RES is currently restoring approximately 8,000 linear feet of stream through the design and construction of a stable meandering channel with the appropriate width/depth ratio and stable banks.
-Additionally, approximately 10,598 linear feet of the stream will be enhanced through invasive control, planting native riparian communities, and some bioengineered and Rosgen stream stabilization techniques.
-Native fish and other aquatic habitats and populations will improve the installation of features such as brush toes, constructed riffles, log and rock sills, and pools of varying depths.
-Overall, water quality will improve within restored and enhanced streams by reducing sediment load caused by erosion through channel stabilization.
+RES developed a Permittee-Responsible Mitigation (PRM) for Gallo Wineries in anticipation of their manufacturing facility expansion.
+After identifying the 501-acre site, RES restored approximately 8,000 linear feet of stream.
+The project involved designing and constructing a stable meandering channel with the appropriate width/depth ratio and stable banks.
+Our team also enhanced approximately 10,598 linear feet of the stream through invasive control, planting native riparian communities, and implementing some bioengineered and Rosgen stream stabilization techniques.
+Native fish and other aquatic habitats have already shown improvement due to the installation of features such as brush toes, constructed riffles, log and rock sills, and pools of varying depths.
+This comprehensive effort has significantly improved water quality in the restored and enhanced streams by reducing sediment load caused by erosion through channel stabilization.